MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/add-change-remove-emergency-location-organization.md

 #### Direct Routing

-For your users who are licensed with Phone System, you can assign a Direct Routing phone number and then optionally an emergency location.
+For Direct Routing users, you can assign a Direct Routing phone number and then optionally an emergency location.

 1. In the left navigation of the Microsoft Teams admin center, click **Users** > **Manage Users**.